dhrubo55/personal-blog/content/posts/day-53-processing-http-request-asynchronously-using-completablefuture.md

 +++
 Java HttpClient can send asynchronous request using `HttpClient.sendAsync()` which returns a `CompletableFuture<HttpResponse<T>>`.
 By collecting all the request and then executing them with with a stream to get list of `HttpResponse<T>` and partition the result with status code.

+### CompletableFuture:

+The Future interface was added in Java 5 to serve as a result of an asynchronous computation, but it did not have any methods to combine computations or handle possible errors.

+Java 8 introduced the CompletableFuture class.
+Along with the Future interface, it also implemented the `CompletionStage` interface.
+This interface defines the contract for an asynchronous computation step that we can combine with other steps.

+CompletableFuture is at the same time a building block and a framework, with about 50 different methods for composing, combining, and executing asynchronous computation steps and handling errors.